Ropinirole (By mouth)

 - Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.

-- For Parkinson's disease: If you miss a dose or forget to use your medicine, use it as soon as you can.
-If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
-Do not use extra medicine to make up for a missed dose.
+- Parkinson disease: Take a dose as soon as you remember.
+If it is almost time for your next dose, wait until then and take a regular dose.
+Do not take extra medicine to make up for a missed dose.